spring-guides/tut-spring-security-and-angular-js/double/README.md

 GET  | /ui/user    | 200    | authentication
 GET  | /resource/  | 200 | JSON greeting

 You might not see the 401 because the browser treats the home page load as a single interaction.
-All requests are proxied (there is no content in the Gateway yet).
+All requests are proxied (there is no content in the Gateway yet, beyond the Actuator endpoints for management).

 Hurrah, it works!
-You have
+You have two backend servers, one of which is a UI, each with independent capabilities and able to be tested in isolation, and they are connected together with a secure Gateway that you control and for which you have configured the authentication.
+If the backends are not accessible to the browser it doesn't matter (in fact it's probably an advantage because it gives you yet more control over physical security).

 ## Adding a Login Form